abhishek29061992/msp430-midi-controller/README.md

 # msp430-midi-controller

-A code example for MSP430 series microcontroller (MSP430G2553) that uses an ultrasonic sensor (HC-SR04) and a potentiometer (foot pedal in this case) to send signals for MIDI control.
+A code example for MSP430 series microcontroller (MSP430G2553) that uses an ultrasonic sensor (HC-SR04), a potentiometer (foot pedal in this case) to send signals for MIDI control, and a 32 keys presure insenstive toy keyboard (Casio SA-38).

 # introduction

 MIDI controllers can be awfully expensive.
-This code gives you the flexibility of designing your own MIDI controller using potentiometers and demonstrates the ability to use other devices, eg. an ultrasonic sensors, capacitive touches, joysticks, and variety of other sensors, as MIDI controllers.
+This code gives you the flexibility of designing your own MIDI controller using  keys, potentiometers (foot pedals, joystics, knobs etc.) and an ultrasonic sensor.

 # working